axivo/opencore/INSTALL.md

 ## Preference List Configuration File

-To generate the ASCII `config.plist` file, run:
+To generate the ASCII `config.plist` file, open a terminal and run:

 ```sh
 ~$ python config.py
 ```

-The `config.py` command will create and insert the preference file into:
+The `config.py` command will create and insert the preference list file into:

 ```text
 Volumes